 - Accounts – certain accounts I just never want to hear from

 Don’t get sucked in to FOMO and think that you may be missing something important.
 If it is really that important you will come across it eventually and if you miss out then it probably doesn’t matter in the long run.
-Keep Twitter a happy place and curate it for topics and people your interested hearing from.
+Keep Twitter a happy place and curate it for topics and people your interested in.